Empress dowager: Russian dowager empresses

 Empress Elizabeth Alexeievna was briefly and concurrently, along with her mother in-law Dowager Empress Maria Feodorovna, a Dowager empress.
 She is therefore often forgotten as a Dowager Empress.

 South Asia

 Indian empresses dowager

 Queen-Empress Victoria (1819–1901, r.
-1837–1901) was widowed in 1861, before her accession as Queen-Empress of India.
+1837–1901) was widowed in 1861, before her accession as Empress of India.
 Her son, her grandson and her great-grandson all died before their wives, and their widows were known as Empresses dowager in this Indian context.
 Had George VI, the last Emperor of India, died before the independence of India was proclaimed in 1947, his widow would have been known as the dowager empress of India.
 However, George VI did not die until 1952, some years after India's formal independence and the renunciation of the title Emperor of India by the British monarch (which took place formally in 1948).